kalifav/UART-8-bit-transmitter-and-receiver/README.md

 The baud rate (frequency of UART) is different from one device to another, likewise the clock-rate of each device, so in the code they are adjustable (the defaults are baud rate of 9600bps and clock rate of 50MHz).

-Finally, there is a test bench code, there the transmitter and the receiver where tested together.
+Finally, there is a test bench code, there the transmitter and the receiver where tested together (the "UART_TOP" is the DUT).